Sean-Toroghi/SQL/Code Sample - 4/codes.md

 ```

 ## Create Python function in SQL!
-WE can define a Python function inside PostgreSQL by using PL/Python language (a Postgres externtion):
+WE can define a Python function inside PostgreSQL by using PL/Python language (a Postgres extension):
-- first create extension `CREATE EXTENTION  pypython3u` (requires sueoruser privilege: `CREATE USER pPostgres WITH superuser`)
+- first create extension `CREATE EXTENTION  pypython3u` (requires superuser privilege: `CREATE USER pPostgres WITH superuser`)
 - create function similar to creating a customized function, by specify the python language at the end.

 __Example__ create a customized function in python to return the larger number among two inputs.